HIPAA law is meant to protect information that could be used to identify a medical patient.6 min read

-HIPAA's effect on Preexisting Conditions
+HIPAA's Effect on Preexisting Conditions

 Before HIPAA, many employers' group health plans denied new employees coverage of preexisting conditions that existed at the time of enrollment.
 Now under HIPAA law, the cutoff date has been mandated to 6 months.
-This means that if the employee received any medical advice, diagnosis, treatment or care pertaining to the condition during the 6 months prior to enrolmment, the preexisting condition exclusion can only be applied then.
+This means that if the employee received any medical advice, diagnosis, treatment or care pertaining to the condition during the 6 months prior to enrollment, the preexisting condition exclusion can only be applied then.

-But, if the employee did receive any medical advice, diagnosis, treatment or care regarding his or her condition in the previous 6 months, the plan may still impose a preexisting condition exclusion.
+If the employee did receive any medical advice, diagnosis, treatment or care regarding his or her condition in the previous 6 months, the plan may still impose a preexisting condition exclusion.
 If your preexisting condition is excluded from the plan, the good news is that for most people, this exclusion period cannot exceed 12 months.
 Some people may be able to reduce this 12 month exclusion period by receiving “creditable coverage” for the time they held health coverage prior to their new job.

-Protection against Discrimination
+Protection Against Discrimination